beryllium-org/CircuitMPY/README.md

 # CircuitMPY
+An automatic mpy-cross management script in python.
-An automatic mpy builder for ciruitpython 7.x and 8.x (Pronounced "circuit empire")
+(Pronounced "circuit empire")

 To be used as a project submodule.
-Compatible with linux and mac os.
+Compatible with Linux and Mac OS and Windows (Windows is untested and probably broken).